-• Consultations: A type of evaluation and management service provided at the request of an attending provider to either recommend care for a specific condition or problem, or to determine whether to accept a patient for further treatment.
+- Consultant: A consultant is a physician or other qualified health care professional who has not agreed to accept transfer of care before an initial evaluation. - Consultations: A type of evaluation and management service provided at the request of an attending provider to either recommend care for a specific condition or problem, or to determine whether to accept a patient for further treatment.

-L&I doesn't use the CPT® definitions for consultation services with respect to who can request a consultation service, when a consultation can be requested, and requirements for when to bill a consultation vs. an established patient codes.
+L&I doesn't use the CPT® definitions for consultation services with respect to who can request a consultation service, when a consultation can be requested, and requirements for when to bill a consultation vs. an established or new patient codes.
 In addition, while chiropractic consultations don't require prior authorization, they do require prior notification (by electronic communication, letter, or phone call) to the department or self-insurer per WAC 296-23-195.